POACH3/Recoil-Measurement/README.md

 The goal of this project is twofold.
 First, to gain more experience with embedded systems.
 Second, to more fully understand the interplay between the gas block, buffer weight, and buffer spring of AR style weapons and how they affect felt recoil and muzzle rise.

+## Hardware
+Force is measured (Phidgets 50kg C2 3160_0 button load cell), amplified (INA125P), and converted to discrete values with an analog to digital converter (MCP3208).
+These values along with IMU data (LSM6DS3) are fed to a Teensy 4.1 microcontroller.
+Reference the accompanying [circuit diagram](https://github.com/POACH3/Recoil-Measurement/blob/main/circuit_diagram.jpeg).

 ## Current Functionality
-Force is measured and logged.
-The force is measured with a load cell, amplified with an INA125P, and converted to discrete values with an MCP3208.

-IMU data is collected from the sensor (LSM6DS3) and logged.
-These values (acceleration and angular velocity) will need to be integrated to get the position and orientation.
+Force and IMU data are collected and logged.
+These raw IMU values (acceleration and angular velocity) will need to be integrated to get the position and orientation.
 Under rifle recoil, this IMU will likely produced clipped acceleration values.
 In the case this happens, a high g accelerometer will be added to the system to supplement the LSM6DS3.

 All data is logged to a .csv file on an SD card.